gauravfodekar/NodeJSNotes/README.md

 These two types of middleware are often used in combination to structure and organize your application's code.
 Application-level middleware provides global handling and setup, while route-specific middleware allows you to customize behavior for specific routes or groups of routes.
 This separation of concerns makes your code more maintainable and easier to understand.

-27 #what is mean by ORM?
+27. # what is mean by ORM?
 ORM stands for Object-Relational Mapping, and it refers to a programming technique used in software development to bridge the gap between object-oriented programming languages and relational databases.
 The primary goal of ORM is to enable developers to work with databases using object-oriented code, making it easier to interact with, manipulate, and retrieve data from the database.

 Here are some key points about ORM: